Must My Business In The New York List The Maximum And Minimum Salary For A Job In Any Advertisement Or Posting About The Job?

 Salary encompasses the base annual or hourly wage or rate of pay, irrespective of the frequency of payment.

-If your company needs assistance or guidance on a labor or employment law issue and your company is located in the New York metro area, call the New York Employment Attorney David S. Rich at (347) 835-5688.
+If your company needs assistance or guidance on a labor or employment law issue and your company is located in the New York City metro area, call New York City Employment Attorney David S. Rich at (347) 941-0760.